Sovereignty of Man

 Millennia of silence, tremendous astral melodies,

-Planetary percussion, seasonal harmonies year after year;
+Planetary percussion, seasonal harmonies year

 The cosmos is God's nearest symphony -